 By Oscar López Rivera / imprisoned 32 years

-In resistance and struggle, your grandfather, his heart moved,
+In resistance and struggle, your grandfather,

 Oscar López Rivera